 However, the traditional tourism base of Jordan has suffered recent shocks in the last few years, resulting from a regional instability and a reduction in travelers to the Middle East.
-As a result, businesses within the tourism sector, both those directly and indirectly engaged, have been struggling.
+As a result, businesses within the tourism sector, both those who are directly and indirectly engaged, have been struggling.
 With creativity and resourcefulness on the part of industry stakeholders, product offerings can be enriched and marketing activities upgraded to present the targeted destination as a safe, accessible, and culturally rich destination offering a mix of, culture, historical, sport, and desert adventure experiences to suit regional, and domestic tourists.

 USAID LENS Work

-- Awarded a grant in September 2015 to a private sector firm called Experience Baraka to create a cluster of community owned, run and managed tourism micro enterprises that meet market demand in three municipal communities in the North of Jordan.
+- Awarded a grant in September 2015 to a private sector firm called Experience Baraka to create a cluster of community-owned, run and managed tourism micro-enterprises that meet market demand in three municipal communities in the North of Jordan.